MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 If the tool is already installed on your computer, check the installed version.
 Run the MSIX Packaging Tool, click the gear icon on the top right, and then click the **About** tab see the version.
 The app version should match the current Insider Preview build from the section [below](#current-insider-preview-build).

-## Current Insider Preview build
+## Current Insider Preview build (1.2019.808.0)

-We just released our latest public build version 1.2019.701.0

-Stay tuned for the first preview build for our next release!
+- Settings improvements
+    - Separated out the tool defaults from other settings
+    - Added the ability to import and export settings
+- Signing improvements
+    - You can now choose a default signing option for workflows
+- Updated the steps during packaging to improve the experience

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).